Ring of Fire (Northern Ontario): 2016 - 2018

-In the spring of 2016, engineers from China Railway Group Limited (FSDI), a Xian-based firm owned by the Government of China through the China Railway Engineering Corporation, and KWG's Moe Lavigne visited the Ring of Fire in Northern Ontario to explore a potential north–south route for a chromite ore-haul railroad from the Ring of Fire.
+In the spring of 2016, engineers from China Railway Group Limited (FSDI), a Xi'an-based firm owned by the Government of China through the China Railway Engineering Corporation, and KWG's Moe Lavigne visited the Ring of Fire in Northern Ontario to explore a potential north–south route for a chromite ore-haul railroad from the Ring of Fire.
 KWG's Chinese partners feasibility study had concluded that the route that traverses the traditional territory of the Marten Falls First Nation (MFFN) to reach Nakina in northwestern Ontario, was a "viable alignment".
-China consumes approximately 60% of the world's ferrochrome production.
+In April 2017, KWG also requested a guarantee of a billion dollars from Ontario's Ring of Fire Infrastructure Development Corporation (ROFIDC) to use as "consideration for project financing terms from Chinese lenders."